SCDH/seed-frontend-components/README.md

 Reason: This package has dependencies on other packages prefixed with `@scdh` in the SCDH toplevel group.
-By using the toplevel group ID, npm will be forwarded to the right projects by gitlab.
+By using the toplevel group ID, npm will be forwarded to the right projects by gitlab of University of Münster.

 Alternatively, you can use the 7934 group and [configure npm](https://docs.gitlab.com/ee/user/packages/npm_registry/#publishing-a-package-via-the-command-line)